net results: difference from 1st timestamp (start location), independent from if participants start

 sample activity map https://racemap.com/player/virtual-race

-Participants provide their activities at anytime within the Start- and End Time of the event.
+Participants provide their activities at anytime within the Start- and End Time of the virtual race.

 Participants accumulate activities, e.g. 5k on Monday and another 8k on Wednesday.

-If a participant contributes more than the "Target Distance", then the fastest 10km distance of all its provided activities is considered for the finish time.
+If a participant contributes more than the "Target Distance", the fastest 10km distance of all its activities is considered for the finish time.

 If participants wait before starting their race and the GPS device already records and sends locations close to the start split, then the "start" timestamp can be triggered too early.
 To prevent unintentional start- and finish detections just move the location of the start split 100 m along the shadowtrack (100 m behind real start area). finish split: 100 m before real finish area.